-The WCGSA is seeking to implement an Irrigated/Non-Irrigated charge in the maximum amount shown in Table 6-1, specifically \$11.62 per acre for all assessable irrigated parcels and Table 6-2, specifically \$1.38 per acre for all assessable non-irrigated parcels.
-The budgeted operational expenses are in 2023 dollars and includes an average annual inflation factor of 4% to adjust for the impact of future inflation on the GSA Operational Budget during the five-year charge implementation period for the subsequent four years.
-Note that the Charge applied by the WCGSA may vary from year to year but will not exceed the maximum amount unless an increase is approved through a subsequent Proposition 218 proceeding.
-The necessary funding for the WCGSA will be reviewed annually by the Board and, depending on the projected funding level needed for the year, may be approved up to the maximum assessment rate.
-The proposed maximum annual charge allows the WCGSA to apply Fees to pay for anticipated increases in operating expenses and actions required to achieve SGMA compliance for members without having to incur the expense of routinely repeating the Proposition 218 process.
+The WCGSA is seeking to implement an Irrigated/Non-Irrigated fee structure with three (3) distinct user classes with the maximum amount shown in Tables 6-1 through 6.3, specifically \$1.38 per acre for all assessable non-irrigated classified parcels, \$8.98 per acre for all assessable irrigated-surface water classified parcels, and \$13.86 per acre for all assessable irrigated-groundwater classified parcels.
+The budgeted operational expenses are in 2023 dollars and includes an average annual inflation factor of 4% to adjust for the impact of future inflation on the GSA Operational Budget during the five-year fee implementation period for the subsequent four years.
+Note that the recommended Fees applied by the WCGSA may vary from year to year but will not exceed the maximum amounts unless an increase is approved through a subsequent Proposition 218 proceeding.
+The necessary funding for the WCGSA will be reviewed annually by the Board and, depending on the projected funding level needed for the year, may be approved up to the maximum assessment rates.
+The proposed maximum annual Fees allows the WCGSA to apply Fees to pay for anticipated increases in operating expenses and actions required to achieve SGMA compliance for members without having to incur the expense of routinely repeating the Proposition 218 process.

-The Board will review the GSA budget on an annual basis and determine the appropriate GSA fee to adopt as long as the fee does not exceed the maximum fee for irrigated and non-irrigated parcels stated above.
-If DWR grant funds are approved in a timely manner the WCGSA Board would have the opportunity to keep charges lower than projected during the initial five-year fee schedule period.
+The Board will review the GSA budget on an annual basis and determine the appropriate GSA fee to adopt as long as the fee does not exceed the maximum fee amounts for each user class as stated above.
+If DWR grant funds are approved in a timely manner the WCGSA Board would have the opportunity to keep fees lower than projected during the initial five-year fee schedule period.